-The Gull-billed Tern is a colonial Charadriiform species with a worldwide distribution, with a breeding range including all the five continents, being found breeding in Europe, Asia, Africa, the Americas and in Oceania (del Hoyo et al., 1996).
-The global population have been estimated at 150,000-420,000 individuals (Delany & Scott, 2006), of which 6,600-21,200 pairs have been ascribed to the European contingent (BirdLife International 2024).
-Six subspecies have been identified, the nominate G. n. nilotica inhabiting Europe and African breeding grounds (Sanchez et al., 2004), including Italy with an estimated population of around 500 pairs (EIONET, 2021).
+The Gull-billed Tern is a colonial Charadriiform species with a worldwide distribution, with a breeding range including all five continents, being found breeding in Europe, Asia, Africa, the Americas, and Oceania (del Hoyo et al., 1996).
+The global population has been estimated at 150,000-420,000 individuals (Delany & Scott, 2006), of which 6600-21,200 pairs have been ascribed to the European contingent (BirdLife International, 2024).
+Six subspecies have been identified, the nominate G. n. nilotica inhabiting Europe and African breeding grounds (Sánchez et al., 2004), including Italy, with an estimated population of around 500 pairs (EIONET, 2021).

-The Gull-billed Tern has been studied in detail with regard to various aspects of reproductive biology in different nesting areas across its breeding range: from the United States to Russia to southcentral Europe to the Mediterranean (Møller, 1982; Costa, 1984; Cramp, 1985; Cabo & Sanchez, 1986; Bogliani et al., 1990; Quinn & Wiggins, 1990; Goutner, 1991; Sanchez et al., 1991; Ataei et al., 2014; Bertolero & Rivaes, 2015; Britto et al., 2018; Scarton & Valle, 2020, Wu et al., 2020; Hering et al., 2021; Valle & Scarton, 2021 Goodenough et al., 2023).
-The species has shown remarkable flexibility in nesting site selection using brackish-water, freshwater and marine areas (Møller, 1982; Quinn & Wiggins, 1990; Sanchez et al. 2004).
-Feeding habits have also been thoroughly investigated in several populations located in many parts of the world, including Europe, Africa, Asia and North America (see Cramp, 1985 for a review).
-This also applies to Italy, where the population inhabiting the Valli di Comacchio wetland has been investigated in term of feeding habits (Bogliani et al., 1990).
-Nevertheless, the species is known for showing a wide spectrum of feeding and foraging habits across its range (see Cramp, 1985 for a review), so that data from different breeding areas are strongly needed.
+The Gull-billed Tern has been studied in detail with regard to various aspects of reproductive biology in different nesting areas across its breeding range: from the United States to Russia to south-central Europe to the Mediterranean (Borodulina, 1960; Møller, 1982; Costa, 1984; Cramp, 1985; Cabo & Sanchez, 1986; Bogliani et al., 1990; Quinn & Wiggins, 1990; Goutner, 1991; Sánchez et al., 1991; Ataei et al., 2014; Bertolero & Rivaes, 2015; Britto et al., 2018; Scarton & Valle, 2020, Wu et al., 2020; Hering et al., 2021; Valle & Scarton, 2021 Goodenough et al., 2023).
+The species has shown remarkable flexibility in nesting site selection using brackish water, freshwater, and marine areas (Møller, 1982; Quinn & Wiggins, 1990; Sánchez et al., 2004).
+Feeding habits have also been thoroughly investigated in several populations located in many parts of the world, including Europe, Africa, Asia, and North America (see Cramp, 1985, for a review).
+This also applies to Italy, where the population inhabiting the Valli di Comacchio wetland has been investigated in terms of feeding habits (Bogliani et al., 1990).
+Nevertheless, the species is known for showing a wide spectrum of feeding and foraging habits across its range (see Cramp, 1985, for a review), so data from different breeding areas are strongly needed.

-The present note extends the knowledge of the species' diet with a contribution concerning the population nesting in the Po Delta, with an analysis of prey items from pellets collected in a colony located in a fish farm.
+The present note extends the knowledge of the species' diet with a contribution concerning the population nesting in the Po Delta, with an analysis of prey items from pellets collected in a colony located on a fish farm.

-STUDY AREA AND METHODS
+MATERIALS AND METHODS